 Ask about hosting a group workshop or online workshop viewing!

 Are you a community organization or company that works with people with disabilities and their families?
-If you have a group of people whom you believe would benefit from participating in our Wills, Trusts and Estate Planning workshop or online workshop, please email firstname.lastname@example.org to find out about hosting an in-person workshop at a location of your choice, or hosting a group-viewing of our online workshop!
+If you have a group of people whom you believe would benefit from participating in our Wills, Trusts and Estate Planning Online workshop, please email firstname.lastname@example.org to find out about hosting a group-viewing of our online workshop!